impresso/impresso-py/README.md

 ### OpenAPI client generation

 The OpenAPI client is generated using the OpenAPI Generator.
 Pydantic models from the OpenAPI spec are generated too.
-The following command generates both the client code and the pydantic models:
+The following command generates both the client code and the pydantic models.
+Make sure the Public API is running on `localhost`.:

 ```shell
 poetry run generate-client